Frank P Matthews

 These are 2yr old trees that have been grown 1yr in the field and the second in a pot.
 Container trees can be planted at any time of the year but establish best when planted during the autumn and need to be watered well during the first summer.

+Most varieties of apple have known parents that have been selected by the breeder.
+The first name is always the female or the flower from whence the apple will be produced and the second name is always the male or pollen donor.
 We grow a selection of Apple trees for sale with a range of varieties that are available on the very dwarf to very vigorous rootstocks.
 We have an apple tree suitable for every UK garden and most varieties can also be grown in containers.

 Pruning can take place any time of the year.
 Structural pruning should be done in the winter and light pruning and shaping in the summer to encourage more flowers and fruit for the following year.